dlresende/quicksort/README.md

 # Quicksort algorithm in C
 [Quicksort](http://en.wikipedia.org/wiki/Quicksort) is a sorting algorithm that, on average, makes O(n log n) comparisons to sort n items.
+This implementation is not in-place.

 ## Dependencies
 - Autoconf 2.59